Greece hurtles towards new election; hard left leads

 ATHENS Greece's politicians failed on Friday to agree a new government, sending the country hurtling towards a new vote, with radical leftists leading in the polls and poised to scrap the 130 billion euro bailout that staved off bankruptcy.

-The prospect of a new election just weeks after an inconclusive vote that paralyzed the most troubled country in the euro zone caused havoc in financial markets.
+The prospect of a new election just weeks after an inconclusive vote that paralysed the most troubled country in the euro zone caused havoc in financial markets.

 The European single currency hit its lowest point since January near $1.29, while the Athens stock exchange fell more than 4 percent to its lowest level since 1992.